hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 rm -f "${BIN}.tmpupx"
 ```

-Verify that is can not be unpacked:
+Verify that binary can not be unpacked:
 ```shell
 upx -d "${BIN}"  # Should fail with 'not packed by UPX'
 ```